Idaho

 Idaho Power Company

-IOUSouthern Idaho and eastern Oregon, including Boise metro, Twin Falls, and Snake River Plain corridor
+IOUSouthern Idaho and eastern Oregon, serving approximately 600,000 customers including Boise metropolitan area

-IOUNatural gas distribution across southern Idaho from Boise to Pocatello and Idaho Falls
+IOUNatural gas distribution across southern Idaho, serving over 380,000 customers from Boise to Pocatello

 Fall River Rural Electric Cooperative